When Did Colorado Become A State – 1876

 Colorado State Insect – Hairstreak Butterfly

 Fortunately, the state insect of Colorado is a Butterfly (“Hypaurotis Cysalus”) and not the Tarantula Hawk Wasp, sorry New Mexico!
 The Hairstreak Butterfly is usually grey on the bottom with purplish wings on top.
-This colorful butterfly can frequently be
+This

 Read More »